African All Stars Transfer News and Rumours: Deadline on Koulibaly transfer to Barcelona | Goal.com

 Choupo-Moting considers Bayern exit

-Cameroon international Eric Maxim Choupo-Moting is reportedly considering leaving Bundesliga champions Bayern Munich for Qatar, as per .
+Cameroon international Eric Maxim Choupo-Moting is reportedly considering leaving Bundesliga champions Bayern Munich for Qatar.

 Choupo-Moting, whose contract runs until 2023, joined the Bundesliga giants on a free transfer from Paris Saint-Germain in 2020 as Robert Lewandowski’s back-up.